polterguy/polterguy.github.io/tutorials/auth/index.md

 As you are working on your own internal systems it is highly unlikely you will find the time to implement something resembling the above.
 With Magic, it's simply there.
-Combining this with the auditing and diagnostic features of Magic, allowing you to see high level KPI charts related to security issues, such as illustrated below - Probably gives you everything you will ever need related to authentication and authorisation.
+Combining this with the auditing and diagnostic features of Magic, allowing you to see high level KPI charts related to security issues, such as illustrated below - Probably gives you everything you'll need in regards to authentication and authorisation.

 ![Security audit logging in Hyperlambda](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/health-security.jpg)

 ## Endpoints

 Magic exposes several endpoints related to authentication that simplifies your life.
-These are as follows.
+Some of the most important endpoints are as follows.

 * GET magic/system/auth/authenticate - Authenticates a user with a username/password combination
 * PUT magic/system/auth/change-password - Allows a user to change his or her password